douglasddf/iOS-Check-Permission/README.md

 pod "iOS-Check-Permission"
 ```

-## For download the Demo sample example, use:
+## For download the Demo example, use:

 ```ruby
 pod try iOS-Check-Permission